 Phuket to Khao Lak

 If you decide to travel by bus, you need to take the airport shuttle bus to Phuket Town first (150 Baht).
-The ticket both and departure is right outside the arrival hall.
+The ticket booth and departure is right outside the arrival hall.
 You just need to tell them “bus to Khao Lak” and they will drop you at the bus terminal.

-Note that there are two bus terminals in Phuket and most coaches for Khao Lak leave at the newer “Bus Terminal 2”.
+Note: There are two bus terminals in Phuket and most coaches for Khao Lak leave at the newer “Bus Terminal 2” (see map below).

 Once there, you buy your ticket to Khao Lak which is around 80 Baht and the trip takes about 1.5 hours, depending on the traffic in Phuket which can be quite terrible these days.

-If you already stay in a hotel in Phuket you can also book a minivan for 200-300 Baht and they are usually able to do the trip in less than one hour and make a more convenient journey as they pick you up right from your hotel.
+- If you already stay in a hotel in Phuket you can also book a minivan for 200-300 Baht and they are usually able to do the trip in less than one hour and make a more convenient journey as they pick you up right from your hotel.
 Just enquire at the reception and they’ll definitely help you book a ticket (otherwise there are plenty of small travel agents everywhere).

 The other travel option is that you do it like me and rent a motorcycle and drive up there by yourself.
 The distance from Phuket International Airport to Khao Lak is 85 km.
 There are a few bike rental shops outside the airport (you need to walk out) along the main road, but the quality isn’t nearly as great as in Phuket Town or Patong.